AirDolphin98/aao-helper/README.md

 4. `Message right-click -> Apps -> Edit embed` (context menu command) Staff or Beamdog can use.

-5. `/announcement` Only Admin can use.
+5. `/announcement` Staff or Beamdog can use.
 Only sends to #announcements channel.

-6. `Message right-click -> Apps -> Edit Message` (context menu command) Only Admin can use.
+6. `Message right-click -> Apps -> Edit Message` (context menu command) Staff or Beamdog can use.
 Can edit non-embed in any channel except #server-commands.

 Note: to make user or channel mentions function properly when entered through a modal field, they must be in angle bracket format, e.g. <@1234567890> or <#1234567890>. @everyone and @here are exceptions and work as written.